Articles, Knitting

 Examples:

-If you are working it Stockinette stitch, assume that you are working flat, you will continue to knit on the right side rows and purl on the wrong side rows for a total of X more rows.
+If you are working it Stockinette stitch and working flat, you will continue to knit on the right side rows and purl on the wrong side rows for a total of X more rows.

 Ending with a WS row / ending after a WS row – The last row worked should be a wrong side row.

-Work even until piece measures X cm / Y inches from CO – It is referring to BLOCKED measurement!
-So if your pre-block gauge is 23 rows and your post-block gauge is 24 rows and that the piece measures X cm / inches, it means that it will measure X * 23 / 24 cm (divide this number by 4 to get the measurement in inches) after blocking.
+Work even until piece measures X cm / Y inches from CO – This refers to BLOCKED measurement.
+So if your pre-block gauge is 23 rows and your post-block gauge is 24 rows, and the piece measures X cm / inches, it will measure X * 23 / 24 cm (divide this number by 4 to get inches) after blocking.
 Keep your hand-held calculator handy!

 Work as for Left Front – Reuse the directions for the Left Front, usually it has been written generically so that it works for both the Left Front and the Right Front.
 This is DIFFERENT from “reversing all shaping”.
 Don’t worry, I never use “reversing all shaping” in my patterns.
 It is too confusing for most beginners.